Bibingka: Preparation

+Bibingka is cooked over coals in a shallow banana leaf-lined terra cotta bowl into which the rice flour mixture is poured.

-Another piece of banana leaf is added to the top and the container is then covered with a flat metal sheet holding more preheated coals.
-The end result is a soft and spongy large flat cake that is slightly charred on both surfaces and infused with the unique aroma of toasted banana leaves.
-Additional toppings are then added, usually consisting of butter/margarine, sugar, cheese, or grated coconut.
+It is topped with sliced duck egg and cheese, covered with more banana leaf, and then with a metal sheet holding more coals.
+The result is a soft and spongy large flat cake that is slightly charred on both surfaces and infused with the aroma of toasted banana leaves.
+Additional toppings are then added, such as butter, sugar, cheese, or grated coconut.

 More modern preparation of the dessert makes use of metal cake pans and purpose-built multi-tiered standing electric ovens.
-The resulting product from this method of preparation lacks the distinctive smoky smell of charcoal but is otherwise the same with regards on taste and texture, especially if banana leaves are used to line the cake pans.
-Mass-produced bibingka in Philippine bakeries are also made using characteristic tin molds that give them a crenulated edge similar to large puto or puto mamon (cupcakes).
+Mass-produced bibingka in Philippine bakeries are also made using tin molds that give them a crenulated edge similar to large puto or puto mamon (cupcakes).

-Taste and texture

-Bibingka has a texture ranging from a soft spongy texture similar to puto, another Philippine rice cake, to a soft but firm texture.
-It is eaten hot or warm and is slightly sweet with a taste very similar to rice pudding.
-The top and bottom surfaces (including the traditional banana leaf lining) are also usually charred, adding to the flavor.
-The regular size of bibingka can be sliced or torn into several wedges and is enough to serve 3 to 4 people while some establishments also offer smaller-sized bibingka for individual consumption.

 Variants

 Bibingka is also used as a general term for desserts made with flour and baked in the same manner.
 The term can be loosely translated to "[rice] cake".
 It originally referred primarily to bibingka galapong, the most common type of bibingka made with rice flour.
 Other native Philippine cakes have also sometimes been called bibingka.
 These may use other kinds of flour, such as corn flour, cassava flour, or plain flour, and are usually considered separate dishes altogether.
 Some variations of bibingka differ only from the type of toppings they use.
 The common types of bibingka are listed below: